gigodata/gigodata.github.io/GIGO-DATA.md

 ## Further Reading

 **Published articles — "I Have a Voice" series and Q2 series**
-Fifteen articles by Adrian Wise Santos establishing the intellectual, biographical, and methodological foundations of GIGO Data™ and Library Method™, published across three languages and three jurisdictions:
+Sixteen articles by Adrian Wise Santos establishing the intellectual, biographical, and methodological foundations of GIGO Data™ and Library Method™, published across three languages and three jurisdictions:

 - [2026_02_01 — ARTICLE 001 — I Have a Voice: Why I'm Publishing Now (and Why It Matters)](https://www.linkedin.com/pulse/i-have-voice-why-im-publishing-now-matters-adrian-wise-santos-re2qc)
 - [2026_02_15 — ARTICLE 002 — I Have a Voice: How to Tell What Systems Actually Know](https://www.linkedin.com/pulse/i-have-voice-how-tell-what-systems-actually-know-adrian-wise-santos-m5zic)